domidt/TraderMigration/README.md

 |offertimeEnd| Time in seconds that has been passed since the start of the auction until the end of the respective limit order, i.e., either at market closing, withdrawal, or when the limit order sold out.|

 ## orders
-The table ``orders`` summarizes data for each order, i.e. one observations per withdrawal, limit, and market order.
+The table ``orders`` summarizes data for each order, i.e. one observation per withdrawal, limit, and market order.

 | Variable | Description |
 ---| ---|